 understanding failures as opportunities for big progress

-creating an individual project in a selected focus area
+creating an individual intervention in a selected focus area

 raising awareness and pandemic preparedness competencies individually, collectively and globally.

-Confirmed lecturers include: Tye Farrow (Canada), Reid Ewing (USA), Salla Korpela (Finland) and Lauri Järvilehto (Finland).
+Confirmed lecturers include: Architect Tye Farrow (Canada), Urban Planner Reid Ewing (USA), Co-housing specialist Salla Korpela (Finland) Seniors’ housing executive Dr Eeva Ketola and philosopher and author Lauri Järvilehto (Finland).
+The list is in formation.

 Mon Aug 10: 10 am – 5 pm